Santhanaselvamchandru/ML-DL-/README.md

 2. Logistic Regression - Classify whether a given email is spam or not spam.

 3. Decision Trees - Predict whether a person will buy a product based on age, income, and spending habits.

+4. Random Forest - Classify different types of flowers based on petal and sepal measurements.